section-engineering-education/engineering-education/articles/top-7-docker-container-monitoring-tools/index.md

 DevOps teams rely on monitoring systems to detect and address performance issues faster.
 The use of Docker containers is steadily rising, and it is critical to get docker container log management and monitoring right from the start.

-There exists a variety of Docker container monitoring tools.
-Each of them has its strengths and weaknesses that one should consider before settling on a tool of their choice.
+A variety of Docker container monitoring tools are available.
+Each of them has its strengths and weaknesses that you should carefully evalate before choosing a tool.

 This article will explain why you should monitor Docker containers and deconstruct some of the top Docker container monitoring tools.
+These are:
+- MetricFire
-These are MetricFire, Docker CLI (docker stats), cAdvisor, Scout, Datadog, Sensu monitoring framework, and Sematext.
+- Docker CLI (docker stats)
+- cAdvisor
+- Scout
+- Datadog
+- Sensu monitoring framework
+- Sematext

 ### Why should you monitor Docker containers?